abougouffa/minemacs/docs/DOCS.md

 Update MinEmacs packages to the last revisions (can cause breakages).

-#### `(minemacs-bump-packages-async)`

-Asynchronous version of `minemacs-bump-packages`.

-#### `(minemacs-restore-locked-packages RESTORE-FROM-BACKUP)`

-Restore lockfile packages list.
-Takes into account the pinned ones.
-When called with C-u or with RESTORE-FROM-BACKUP, it will restore the lockfile from backups, not Git.

 #### `(minemacs-upgrade PULL-MINEMACS)`

-Upgrade MinEmacs and its packages to the latest pinned versions (recommended).
+Upgrade the packages list to the locked revisions.
-When PULL-MINEMACS is non-nil, run a "git pull" in MinEmacs' directory.
-This calls `minemacs-update-restore-locked` asynchronously.
+This takes into account the explicitly pinned packages.
+When called with C-u or with PULL-MINEMACS, it will run "git pull" in MinEmacs directory before upgrading.

 #### `(minemacs-root-dir-cleanup)`